reiffert/Getting-Clean-Data-Course-Project/CodeBook.md

 Time.BodyAccel.Mean.XYZ: The mean of all measurements for original feature tBodyAcc-mean() in the X,Y and Z directions for each subject-activity combination.

-Time.BodyAccel.StdDev.XYZ: The mean of all measurements for original feature tBodyAcc-mean() in the X,Y and Z directions for each subject-activity combination.
+Time.BodyAccel.StdDev.XYZ: The mean of all measurements for original feature tBodyAcc-std() in the X,Y and Z directions for each subject-activity combination.

 Time.GravityAccel.Mean.XYZ: The mean of all measurements for original feature tGravityAcc-mean() in the X,Y and Z directions for each subject-activity combination.